 Fabric pilling may be a problem if bits of fabric come loose when you rub

-a piece of upholstery with a pencil eraser.
+a piece of upholstery with an eraser.

 Treatment with Scotchgard, Teflon, or similar protectors helps fabrics